Thursday 16 May 2024

 Second Wind

-Parrot from a painting with Charlotte Anker
+Parrot from a painting

 I retired from the library service in June 2022.
 I had worked in libraries since 1984, starting there as a Saturday and relief library assistant.
 I qualified with a BSc (Econ) Honours from University of Wales, Aberystwyth in 1999 and after a few years became a Library Manager in public libraries.